 As already mentioned, ESPResSo consists of two components.
-The simulation engine is written in C and C++ for the sake of computational efficiency.
-The steering or control level is interfaced to the kernel via an interpreter of the Tcl and Python scripting languages.
-Please be aware that th TCL interface is going to be removed soon and new simulations should use Python as scripting language.
+The simulation engine is written in C for the sake of computational efficiency.
+The steering or control level is interfaced to the kernel via an interpreter of the Tcl scripting language.

 The kernel performs all computationally demanding tasks.
 Before all, integration of Newton's equations of motion, including calculation of energies and forces.
 It also takes care of internal organization of data, storing the data about particles, communication between different processors or cells of the cell-system.
 The kernel is modularized so that basic functions are accessed via a set of well-defined lean interfaces, hiding the details of the complex numerical algorithms.